I started blogging back in 2007. Blogging was very different back then.

-So the funny thing is that I think blogging has actually come full circle.
+So the funny thing is that in 2024, I think blogging has actually come full circle.

-To stay ahead, it is the personality and authenticity that we bring to our blogs that makes the difference.
+To stay ahead, it is the personality and authenticity that we bring to our blogs that makes the difference with our audience.

 I have landed on many a niche site about something I was searching for – something like “best place to eat in New York City” for example.

 But you and I both know that the answer will vary based on so many factors like whether the blogger has:

 - is vegan or loves meat and potatoes

 - likes a busy environment or a quiet table

 - has a large budget or is counting pennies.